-All awards under the EMI Scheme are subject to service conditions and performance conditions that relate to revenue and profit.
-These performance conditions are explained in more detail in the Remuneration report on page 34.
+All awards under the EMI Scheme are subject to service conditions and certain awards are also subject to performance conditions that relate to revenue and profit.
+These performance conditions are explained in more detail in the Remuneration report on page 35.